PhluantMobile/dojo_js/README.md

   The initialization callback function for an ad.  *Required* for any ad running on MRAID.
 Recommended in all cases.
 - **callback**
   Type: Function
-  Callback function that is executed when an expanded ad is contracted.  *Required* for any expandable ad running on MRAID.
+  Callback function that is executed when an expanded ad is contracted.
+If available, an Event is passed through to this function.  *Required* for any expandable ad running on MRAID.
 Recommended in all cases.
 - **expanded**
   Type: Boolean
   Indicates if the ad begins in an expanded state.
 Should be set to **true** for interstitial ads.
 Only *required* for interstitial ads.